Luke Tuch: Personal life

 Tuch was born to parents Carl and Sharon in Syracuse, New York and grew up in nearby Baldwinsville.
-He has a fraternal twin sister, Leah, and an older brother, Alex, who is a professional ice hockey player for the Buffalo Sabres.
+He has a fraternal twin sister, Leah, and an older brother, Alex, who is a professional ice hockey player for the Washington Capitals.
 The family is of Slovak ancestry.

 In August 2022, Tuch, along with his brother, launched the annual Tuch Hockey Camp in their home state of New York, a non-profit endeavor which looks to raise money to support children's cancer research as well as helping those with special needs.